UK Transition guidance

-HTA establishments regulated under the Human Tissue Act 2004 and the Quality and Safety of Organs Intended for Transplantation Regulations 2012 do not require changes to their licence after the end of the transition period.
+The licensing requirements of the Human Tissue Act 2004 and the Quality and Safety of Organs Intended for Transplantation Regulations 2012 are not affected by the end of the transition period.

-If you are a Research sector establishment that obtains biosamples for analysis to provide data for a clinical trial, please see our FAQs on HTA licensing requirements for human tissues and cells used in clinical trials and medicines.
+If you are a Research sector establishment that obtains biosamples for analysis to provide data for a clinical trial, please see our FAQs on UK Transition licensing.